TimothyFHinds/project2antlr4/README.md

 The result of whether value is greater than or less than result is then stored into variable g.
 The global variable, b, is set equal to g and then b is printed out to the screen.

+- We also included a for loop in the procedure.
+- The functionality of this for loop is to just print the "|" symbol.
+- This changed a variable assigned in the procedure and interated from 5 to 10.

 ## tests/test9.pas

 Test case #9 essentially tests our static scoping.